yalavrinenko/lammps/doc/src/fix_wall_wpmd.rst

 The "wall" position is always centered at (0, 0, 0) and its size is determined by *box* keyword setting a length L of the box edge.

-The option *boundary* allows to enable or disable potential interaction for selected coordinate axes.
+The option *axes* allows to set the axes that are restricted by harmonic potential.

 ----------